- Dr Jan Eichhorn

-For meetings during semester 2, please make an appointment via email if I am not in the office.
+For meetings during the summer, please make an appointment via email if I am not in the office.

 I am a researcher interested in challenging orthodox conceptions of socio-economic analyses and how to enhance and improve different avenues for political participation.
 I also teach courses and workshops on these matters as well as on (particularly) quantitative research methods.
 Creating practical applications of my teaching and research work is a major objective for me, which I partially address as Research Director of the think tank d|part.

 Previous grants held